TheOdinProject/curriculum/git/foundations_git/introduction_to_git.md

 Git is like a really **epic save button** for your files and directories.
 Officially, Git is a version control system.

-<span id="text-editor-and-git"></span>A *save* in a text editor records all of the words in a document as a single file.
+A *save* in a text editor records all of the words in a document as a single file.
 You are only ever given one record of the file, such as `essay.doc`, unless you make duplicate copies (which is difficult to remember to do and keep track of):

 `essay-draft1.doc`, `essay-draft2.doc`, `essay-final.doc`